polyaxon/polyaxon/docs/resources/migration.md

 N.B.1 the Postgres dependency is still the same, we also suggest that you always pin the db version, Polyaxon's built-in dependency points to `imageTag: 9.6.1`.

-N.B.2 Polyaxon supports any version of postfresql from 9.6 and it's recommended that you have this value in your deployment config.
+N.B.2 Polyaxon supports any version of postgresql from 9.6 and it's recommended that you have this value in your deployment config.

 N.B.3 If you are using an external Postgres instance, the chart has been updated to consolidate all external services in one section.

 ### Teardown Polyaxon deployment

+Make sure that your data (database, outputs, logs,...) is stored on some persistent storage (not a pvc created by Helm when you installed polyaxon).
-In order to upgrade to the latest Polyaxon version, please make sure to teardown your deployment, this will leave your data intact, i.e. database, outputs, logs, and they will be reused upon the upgrade.
+Then, in order to upgrade to the latest Polyaxon version, please make sure to teardown your deployment, this will leave your data intact and they will be reused upon the upgrade.
+(Provided that the storage it resides on is not deleted!)

+`polyaxon admin teardown`

 ### Delete entities not deleted by Helm